Cornell-MAE-UG/fa25-portfolio-mh2582/_pages/cv.md

 - **University of Florida - HuBMAP Undergraduate Researcher**
   May, 2025 - June, 2025
   - Analyzed histological and spatial-omics datasets using FUSION to identify cellular patterns in human organ systems.
-  - Looked at samples of ovaries and observed the composition of different genes.-
+  - Looked at samples of ovaries and observed the composition of different genes.
   - Reconstructed an interactive dashboard using Python that displays different tabs utilizing FUSION tools

   **Medgar Evers College - Summer Institute Counselor**